viewingparty/viewing_party/DTR.md

 `Definitely want to improve in terms of API consumption.`

 Workload Expectations (What features do we each want to work on?):
+`TBD`

 Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests/Debugging and Problem-solving Techniques):

 Pomodoro Break Schedule:
+`Every 30-55 min depending on what we are tackling.`

 Expectations for giving and receiving feedback:
+`Specific, Actionable, and Kind.
+Be open too, if I(we) are doing something that bothers you, lets communicate to work effectively as a team.`

 Additional Remote Considerations:
+`Ice Cream Sundays`

 Project management tools we will use (GitHub projects or Trello are popular tools):
+`Utilizing a Github Project Board.`

 Day 1 Agenda:
+`Individual Project Review.`

 Additional Notes: